-Policy and market barriers in Denmark Impact Assessment/Potential mitigation Complexity of the regulatory regime Due to the very complex regulatory set up, and frequent regulatory changes support systems has previously been perceived as non- transparent In addition; the taxation and depreciation rules applied as well as the possibility to receive income tax deduction on the installations, have further contributed to the support schemes being perceived as very in transparent and complex.
+Perceived policy and market barriers in Denmark Impact Comment Complexity of the regulatory regime Due to the regulatory set up, and frequent regulatory changes support systems has previously been perceived as complex.
+This also increase policy uncertainty.
+In addition; the taxation and depreciation rules applied as well as the possibility to receive income tax deduction on the installations, have further contributed to the support schemes being perceived as complex.
 The new regulatory regime includes no direct support for DES systems.
-This does increase transparency in the regulation but does little to promote the use of DES systems.
-With future installations all PV's are regulated under a so-called flextariff meaning new PV installations are treated equal, lessening the burden of calculating a business case for smaller installations.

-Price negotiations The administrative processes related to negotiating prices with local DSO's for most installations are deemed to be a very complex task for non-professional negotiators and households.
+This does increase transparency in the regulation can be perceived by market as to little incentives for distributed electricity generation and self- consumption.
+With future installations all PV's are regulated under a so-called flex tariff meaning new PV installations are treated equal, lessening the burden of calculating a business case for smaller installations.
+Price negotiations The administrative processes related to negotiating prices with local DSO's for most installations are deemed to be a complex task for non-professional negotiators and households.
 Pricing rules or methods for calculating real prices for smaller installations could be imposed on local DSO's if a socioeconomic benefit can be identified.

-Variable prices are not forwarded to the consumers The price fluctuations are to a very limited degree reflected in consumer prices today, which further decrease the economic feasibility of systems taking advantage of increased flexibility such as DES systems with internal storage.
-The economic incentive to invest in flexible systems are further decreased by the current non- dynamic tariffs and taxes on energy which make up the bulk of the consumer prices.
+Variable prices are not forwarded to the consumers The price fluctuations are to a very limited degree reflected in consumer prices today, which further decrease the economic feasibility of systems taking advantage of increased flexibility such as distributed electricity production combined with internal storage.
+However, even if the limited support can be perceived as a barrier by some stakeholders today it does not mean that it is a barrier for a sound development.
+General price developments are expected to drive the incentive The economic incentive to invest in flexible systems are limited by the current non-dynamic tariffs and taxes on energy which make up the bulk of the consumer prices. for further investments in distributed electricity production in the long run as prices on especially solar PV continue to fall.
 The expected out-phasing of the PSO and electricity taxes are expected to further decrease the incentive to invest in own production.
-General price developments are expected to drive the incentive for further investments in DES in the long run as prices on especially solar PV continue to fall.
 Energy agreement 2018 The current energy agreement for the next four years, has a specific goal to decrease the number of onshore wind turbines to roughly half of today's numbers.
-In addition, the lack of support schemes and direct support for PV, will make the establishment of smaller PV systems in DES less economically attractive.
-The general terms in the energy agreement also increases the cost effectiveness in developing RES with emphasis on larger production units through the technology neutral tendering scheme.
-The goals of the energy agreement is assessed to decrease the investment in smaller DES.
-However, there might still be incentive for DES production especially outside urban areas and in cases where new roofing are implemented as well as to shifts towards increased electricity usage from introduction of electric vehicles and heat pumps as these will help balance the usage and production from DES systems.
+The goals of the energy agreement are assessed to decrease the investment in smaller distributed electricity production installations.
+However, even if the limited In addition, the lack of support schemes and direct support for PV, will make the establishment of smaller PV systems less economically attractive.
+The general terms in the energy agreement also increases the cost effectiveness in developing RES with emphasis on larger production units through the technology neutral tendering scheme. support can be perceived as a barrier by some stakeholders today it does not mean that it is a barrier for a sound development.
 Legislation on connection for new production units (tilslutningsbekendtgørelsen) Shift in the regulation regarding the connection of new RE units to the grid is shifting the economic burden from DSO to the production unit owner.
 In principle DSOs are able to collect connection costs, and local reinforcements in the grid due to DES installations.
-It is however a general recommendation of the Industrial associations within energy that this rule should not apply to the smaller producers of DES installations, but rather be reflected in the prices when buying the surplus production from smaller DES units. -- ---
+It is however a general recommendation of the Industrial associations within energy that this rule should not apply to the smaller distributed electricity producers, but rather be reflected in the prices when buying the surplus production from smaller DES units.
+This can be perceived as a barrier by some stakeholders but does not necessarily mean that distributed electricity production installations face discriminatory or disproportionate procedures -- --